 The Moon ~

-When we listen and look towards Nature to show us the way we find that she feeds us from and teaches of the very language of the Spirit of Creation.
+When we listen and look towards Nature to show us the way, we find that she teaches us the very language of the Spirit of Creation.

-Symbolizing the Feminine, The Moon is in ever constant reflection with the Masculine; The Sun.
-Together they move in harmonic phases in relationship to each other and all of Nature, above and below.
+Symbolizing the feminine, the Moon is an ever constant reflection of the masculine; the Sun.
+Together they move in harmonic phases in relation to each other and all of Nature, above and below.
 It is the Great Ritualistic Dance.

 Ritual is an archaic sacred practice that brings us into our bodies and souls.
-It is the act of using the heart, mind, body and in some cases voice, in harmony together to express a sacred intention one wishes to align with.
+It is the act of using the heart, mind, body, and in some cases, voice in harmony to express a sacred intention one wishes to align with.

-What makes ritual so powerful and personal to an individual is the focus and strength of our intention originating from the heart and given like an offering out in connection to Spirit and in union with the Spirit within us.
+What makes ritual so powerful and personal to an individual is the focus and strength of intention originating from the heart and given like an offering out in connection to the spirit and in union with the spirit within.

 As we create the intention for the ritual we focus on emitting the passion, gratitude, and focus from our heart.
 This is where the strongest electromagnetic pulse resides within our bodies so it’s ok if the mind is busy, while just filling your heart with love and gratitude.

-Using our hands to touch and work with our ritual space can bring focus into the body and heart; the true seat of creation.
+Using our hands to touch and work with our ritual space can bring focus in the body and heart; the true seat of creation.
 Shaking a rattle or beating a drum for example.

 You may choose to dance, sing, or shake your body to cultivate some strong sensations to move through you or conversely choose to just sit perhaps upon a special cloth or blanket placed down and begin to connect with stillness.

 Ritual is a very personal exercise of intent.
-There are countless ways to create and participate in ritual.
-Most importantly is the awareness around the creative power we hold within and our ability to harness it in union with the forces of Nature and the Spirit of Life…
+There are countless ways to create and participate in a ritual.
+Most importantly,y is the awareness of the creative power we hold within and our ability to harness it in union with the forces of Nature and the Spirit of Life.